-The Flamingo Wildlife Habitat.
+Nestled right inside the property of the Flamingo Hotel and Casino, you’ll find The Flamingo Wildlife Habitat.
 It’s home to several exotic animals—including a flock of Chilean flamingos.
 Other unique critters you’ll find include swans, ducks, and pelicans.
 All you need to do in order to enjoy the habitat is to just walk in!

 Visiting the Flamingo habitat is a nice relaxing way to get away from all the hustle and bustle of the Strip.

 The Bellagio Conservatory and Botanical Gardens